japalie/aprs2mysql/README.md

 ### Prerequisites
 You have to install and configure an [MySQL](https://www.mysql.com/) or [MariDB](https://mariadb.org/) database.

+WARNING: this will drop an existing database by name aprs and all data will be lost

+`mysql -u root -p  < schema.sql`

 ### Installing
 Navigate to the source directory and run: